Jeremy Miles

-Jeremy Miles MS is a Welsh Labour and Co-operative Party politician, serving as Minister for Education and Minister for the Welsh Language in the Welsh Government since 2021.
+Jeremy Miles (born August 1971) is a Welsh Labour Co-op politician serving as Cabinet Secretary for Health and Social Care since September 2024.

+He previously served in the Welsh Government as Cabinet Secretary for Economy, Energy and Welsh Language from March to July 2024, Counsel General for Wales from 2017 to 2021, Brexit Minister from 2018 to 2021, and the Minister for coordinating Wales’ recovery from the COVID-19 pandemic from 2020 to 2021.
 Miles has been the Member of the Senedd (MS) for Neath since 2016.

-He previously served in the Welsh Government as Counsel General for Wales from 2017 to 2021, Brexit Minister from 2018 to 2021, and the Minister for coordinating Wales’ recovery from the COVID-19 pandemic from 2020 to 2021.
+In December 2023 Miles became one of two candidates in the Welsh Labour leadership election to replace Mark Drakeford as party leader, losing to Vaughan Gething.

+On 19 September 2025, Miles announced he would not seek re-election in the next Senedd election.

 Early life

-He was born and brought up in Pontarddulais near Swansea, south Wales and, as a native Welsh speaker, was educated at a bilingual comprehensive school – Ysgol Gyfun Ystalyfera in the Swansea Valley.
-He graduated from New College, Oxford University, where he read law.
+He was born and brought up in Pontarddulais, near Swansea, and, as a native Welsh speaker, was educated at a bilingual comprehensive school – Ysgol Gyfun Ystalyfera in the Swansea Valley.
+He graduated from New College, Oxford, where he read law.
 After graduating, he taught law at the Centre for English Legal Studies, Warsaw University.

-He returned to the UK and practised as a solicitor in London initially, and then held senior legal and commercial posts in media sector businesses including ITV and with the US television network and film studio, NBC Universal, based in London.
+He returned to the UK and practised as a solicitor in London initially, and then held senior legal and commercial posts in media sector businesses including ITV and with the US television network and film studio, NBCUniversal, based in London.

 He stood unsuccessfully as the Labour candidate in the safe Conservative seat of Beaconsfield at the 2010 general election.
 Miles also stood in the Labour selection for Aberavon in 2014, losing the selection to Stephen Kinnock by one vote.

 After returning to live in South Wales, he set up his own business affairs consultancy, working with international clients in the broadcast and digital sectors.

 Political career

 Member of the Senedd for Neath

 Following the announcement by Gwenda Thomas, the then-Assembly Member for Neath, that she was planning to stand down at the 2016 National Assembly for Wales election, he was selected to stand as the Labour and Co-operative candidate in Neath constituency in October 2015, following a twinned selection process with Gower constituency.

 He was until his selection as the candidate for Neath a trustee and secretary of the social justice charity the Bevan Foundation.

 He was elected to the Senedd in May 2016 and was one of the first out gay MSs elected.
 In November 2017, he was nominated to be the Counsel General for Wales.
-Before his appointment to government, he sat on the Economy, Skills and Infrastructure committee, Culture, Welsh Language and Communications committee and the External Affairs committee and is the chair of the Co-operative group of AMs.
+Before his appointment to government, he sat on the Economy, Skills and Infrastructure committee, Culture, Welsh Language and Communications committee and the External Affairs committee and was the chair of the Co-operative group of AMs.